sushiibot/sushii-modmail/README.md

   offline or if you need to change to a different bot.
 - **Configurable Message** - Initial message sent to the user when they open a thread.
+- **Configurable Notifications** - Ping roles when a new thread is opened, optionally a silent ping.
 - **Snippets** - Re-usable messages for common responses.
 Snippets can be configured to be anonymous or not.
 - **Anonymous Replies** - Keep staff members anonymous when replying.